Badgerati/Fudge/README.md

-fudge new <nuspec_path>     # creates a new template Fudgefile, with packages/pack populated fudge new -fp './custom'    # creates a new Fudgefile, but with a custom name fudge new <nuspec_path> -i  # create new template from a nuspec, then installs the packages
+fudge new <nuspec_path>     # creates a new template Fudgefile, with packages/pack populated fudge new -fp './custom'    # creates a new Fudgefile, but with a custom name fudge new <nuspec_path> -i  # create new template from a nuspec, then installs the packages fudge new local             # creates a new Fudgefile using the packages currently installed
 ```

 * To delete a Fudgefile: